HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

   #   beta.kubernetes.io/arch: amd64
   nodeSelector: { }

-  # Extra annotations to attach to the rqworker pods
+  # Extra k8s annotations to attach to the rqworker pods
   # This can either be YAML or a YAML-formatted multi-line templated string map
   # of the annotations to apply to the rqworker pods
   annotations: { }

-  # Extra labels to attach to the lse app
+  # Extra k8s labels to attach to Label Studio Enterprise.
-  # This should be a YAML map of the labels to apply to the lse app
+  # Provide a YAML map of k8s labels.
   extraLabels: { }

   affinity: { }

   # Toleration Settings for rqworker pods
-  # This should be either a multi-line string or YAML matching the Toleration array
+  # Provide either a multi-line string or YAML matching the Toleration array
   # in a PodSpec.
   tolerations: []